-Formal assistance for managers on leave for parents and carers is available from the guidance for Principal Investigators.
+Formal guidance for managers on leave for parents and carers is available at https://hr.admin.ox.ac.uk/family-leave-guidance-for-pis.
 The suggestions below provide additional guidance.
 It may be helpful to look at this list together with your employee.